sd2beatles/MySQL-recipe-in-English-/ch_11_finding_characters_and_trend.md

 who visits the website without any log in.

-### 2. Table conating a
+### 2. Table conating a separate section "Status of login"

 2.1  Login/Guest

-Just in case where there is no entry for the section of user_id, I have used COALESCE function to categorize the data into login and guest.
-Note that <> means not equal to, != also means not equal to.
+Just in case where there is no entry for the section of user_id, I have used COALESCE function to distignusih  data into login and guest.

+- comparision operation
+<>  or != means 'not equl to'.

 ```sql
 DROP TABLE IF EXISTS action_log;